Main page content

 Sexual Misconduct – A broad range of non-consensual sexual activity or unwelcome behavior of a sexual nature, including, but not limited to: sexual assault, sexual exploitation, sexual intimidation, sexual harassment, domestic violence, dating violence, and stalking.

 Examples of deliberate behavior that could be considered sexual misconduct or sexual harassment include but are not limited to:

 - Sexual violence, sexual assault, stalking, domestic violence and dating violence;

 - physical contact of a sexual nature including touching, patting, hugging, or brushing against a person's body;

 - explicit or implicit propositions or offers to engage in sexual activity;

-- comments of a sexual nature including sexually explicit statements, questions, jokes, or anecdotes;
+- verbal or written comments of a sexual nature including sexually explicit statements, questions, jokes, or anecdotes;

-- remarks of a sexual nature about a person's clothing or body;
+- verbal or written gratuitous comments, jokes, questions, anecdotes or remarks of a sexual nature about a person's clothing or body;

-- exposure to sexually oriented graffiti, pictures, posters, or materials; and/or
+- exposure to sexually suggestive visual displays such as photographs, graffiti, pictures, posters, or other materials;

-- physical interference with or restriction of an individual's movements.
+- deliberate physical interference with or restriction of an individual's movements.

 - submission to such conduct is made, either explicitly or implicitly, as a term or condition of employment or student status;

 - submission to or rejection of such conduct is used as a basis for evaluation in making personnel decisions affecting an individual; and/or such conduct has the purpose or effect of unreasonably interfering with an individual's performance as an employee or creating an intimidating, hostile, or offensive environment;